Vlad1slav86/Note-Taker/README.md

-# Note-Taker App
+# Note-Taker

-The Note-Taker App is a simple web application that allows users to create, save, and delete notes.
+The Note-Taker is a simple web application that allows users to create, save, and delete notes.
 It provides a user-friendly interface for managing personal notes, making it convenient for organizing thoughts, ideas, and reminders.

 ## Features